Research Associate in Heath Data Science

 Essential:

-• A PhD awarded (or nearing completion) in Computer Science, Engineering, Mathematics/Statistics or a closely related subject.
+• A PhD awarded - Research Associate, or PhD nearing completion - Research Assistant, in Computer Science, Engineering, Mathematics/Statistics or a closely related subject.

 Newcastle University is a global University where everyone is treated with dignity and respect.
 As a University of Sanctuary, we aim to provide a welcoming place of safety for all, offering opportunities to people fleeing violence and persecution.